Earth DayECOSYSTEMEnvironment

 It was performed from May 22-28 in collaboration with Ludere Nusantara.
 Besides, they did an online collaborative musical performance on the 11th of June from 7.00 to 8.00 PM (Bali Time) as a live stream on YouTube.
 Further, CTC conducted a two-day exclusive learning program where participants learned in-depth about coral biology, threats they face, and their restoration methods.

-The Conservation and Environment Protection Authority (CEPA) conducted different events to celebrate world coral triangle day 2021.
-They hosted the coral triangle day event out of the Motupore island, where they cleaned up the beach and planted mangroves.
+The Conservation and Environment Protection Authority (CEPA) conducted different events to celebrate World Coral Triangle Day 2021.
+They hosted the Coral Triangle Day event out of Motupore Island, where they cleaned up the beach and planted mangroves.

 They also performed coral and seaweed planting with the local community for the occasion.
-Several other initiatives are working to collaborate on the epicenter of global marine resources through the Coral Sea Initiative.
-They celebrate this occasion to raise awareness about our marine biodiversity among the population.
+Several other initiatives were working to collaborate on the epicenter of global marine resources through the Coral Sea Initiative.
+They celebrated this occasion to raise awareness about our marine biodiversity among the population.

 Also, Coral Triangle Day 2021 was celebrated by Malaysia’s Ministry of Environment and Water, Malaysia’s National CTI-CFF Coordinating Committee, and Universiti Malaysia Sabah.